StackStorm/puppet-st2/README.md

 In a future release a Puppet task may be included to perform these update on demand using [bolt](https://github.com/puppetlabs/bolt).

-### Ubuntu 16.04

-In StackStorm `< 2.4.0` there is a known bug [#3290](https://github.com/StackStorm/st2/issues/3290) where the first puppet run fails to install the `st2` pack.
-Simply invoking puppet a second time will produce a fully functional installation with the `st2` pack installed.
-This was an upstream bug and has been fixed in StackStorm version `2.4.0`.

 ## Development